LaunchCode-Education-Archived/gis-devops-OLD/studios/launchcart1/README.md

 After you have written your tests and they pass, run *all* of the tests and commit.

+At this point, you may [turn in your work](#turning-in-your-work) before continuing on to the Bonus Mission.

 ## Bonus Mission

 Another basic feature that is missing is the ability to add some quantity of items (greater than 1) to the cart.
 To do this, we need to introduce a new model class, `CartItem`.